Match Grout Color – Look at Dry Grout

 Just keep track of what you mix and measure all quantities very carefully.

+Wet grout shows up as a deeper color than when it will be dry.
 When you add water to the dry grout, the color gets deeper and it can be frightening.
 This is why you need to mix up a test batch and allow it to dry before you commit to the actual grouting of your new tile.

 If you’ve never grouted before realize that water is both your friend and foe.
 You need water to mix and clean up the mess on the tile.
 But too much water will ruin the new grout.